 PUFA% (Omega-3 and Omega-6) and MUFA%.

 Blood values are difficult to understand without medical knowledge.
 My Nightingale, therefore, summaries all these biomarker results into one easy-to-understand score that maxes at 100.
-The higher you score, the better are your cholesterol values.
+The higher you score, the better your fatty acid balance is.

 Since fatty acid balance is basically a comparison of “good” versus “bad” fats in your blood, improving it means switching to consuming more “good” fats.